Evolution and Design

-Genetic mutations may involve the substitution, deletion or insertion of nucleotides, or the inversion or duplication of a DNA segment.
-They can occur spontaneously (the result of accidents in the replication of DNA), or they may be induced by ultraviolet light, x-rays, or certain chemicals.
+Genetic mutations can involve the substitution, deletion or insertion of nucleotides, or the inversion or duplication of a DNA segment.
+They can occur spontaneously (the result of accidents in the replication of DNA), or they may be induced by ultraviolet light, x-rays, certain chemicals, or extreme heat or cold.
 Genetic change also arises from the seemingly haphazard breaking and recombination of chromosomes in the process of sexual reproduction.
 Another way in which organisms can acquire new genes is via viruses, plasmids (DNA molecules separate from chromosomal DNA), and transposons (DNA sequences that move from one genome location to another).

 Because cells possess sophisticated DNA proofreading and repair systems, mutations are rare.
 On average, a mistake is made only once for every hundred million nucleotides of DNA copied in a generation.
 Each human gene has an estimated likelihood of mutation of about 1 in 100,000 per generation.
 The consequences of mutations range from negligible to lethal; very few are beneficial.
 The reason new mutations are usually harmful can be illustrated by the following analogy: